sorenar/ENCODE_miRNA_pipeline/results/Readme.txt

-The results would be saved under a folder with the sample name here
+The results would be saved under a folder with the sample name (SLID)